evolvingstuff/vdw2/content/posts/iron-deficiency-is-a-cause-of-vitamin-d-deficiency.md

  **Plasma concentrations of 25-hydroxyvitamin D in meat eaters, fish eaters, vegetarians and vegans: results from the EPIC-Oxford study.**

-* <a href="/posts/vegan-vitamin-d-levels-are-only-22-ng" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Vegan vitamin D levels are only 22 ng – Feb 2011">Vegan vitamin D levels are only 22 ng – Feb 2011</a> in VitaminDWiki, along with PDF of the study
+* [Vegan vitamin D levels are only 22 ng – Feb 2011](/posts/vegan-vitamin-d-levels-are-only-22-ng) in VitaminDWiki, along with PDF of the study

 > The study accounted for  the vitamin D from meat, fish, and vegetables